-Food in Spain is not so common as eating well is an important part of Spanish life.
+Street Food in Spain is not so common as eating well is an important part of Spanish life.
 In this part of the world great pride is taken in selecting local products and preparing seasonal dishes.
 So eating on the street or grabbing something quick is not so common in Spain as it is in some other European countries.

 Andalusia tends to do outdoor food when it´s the Feria or on special fiesta days.

 Jacket Potato – Papas Asadas

 Probably one of my favourite Street Food options.
 Spot the old fashioned victorian style ovens on street corners.
 These appear when there is a procession or large crowd expected.
 Usually next to the oven is a stall where they prepare the food.
 Floury pototoes are served with cheese and butter.